Radiographic Imaging (Consortium Program)This program is available at the Start here, finish there location.

 The technical courses in the Radiographic Imaging program start each year in fall semester (August).
 Seats for the program are filled with qualified applicants.
 Clark State applicants for this program must also apply to Rhodes State online.
 Students should indicate they are applying to the Northwest Ohio Allied Health Education Consortium and that they are from Clark State by checking the appropriate boxes at the top of the application.
 Seats are limited so students are encouraged to submit documentation of meeting qualification requirements to Rhodes State in a timely manner.

-The Radiograph Imaging Program provides an education in the technical skills and knowledge necessary to safely use radiation to produce high-quality images of internal structures and body systems to provide physicians with diagnostic information on their patients.Upon successful completion of the program, the student will be awarded an Associate in Applied Science degree from Rhodes State College and is eligible to take the certifying examination in radiography by the American Registry of Radiologic Technologists.
+The Radiographic Imaging Program provides an education in the technical skills and knowledge necessary to safely use radiation to produce high-quality images of internal structures and body systems to provide physicians with diagnostic information on their patients.Upon successful completion of the program, the student will be awarded an Associate in Applied Science degree from Rhodes State College and is eligible to take the certifying examination in radiography by the American Registry of Radiologic Technologists.
 Graduates of the program find employment as radiographers in a variety of settings including hospitals, clinics, and physicians' offices.

 Notice to Prospective or Current Radiographic Imaging Students